DanKheadies/corso_games_app/STORE.md

 Promotional:
-The 2.1.0 release of "Corso Games."
+The 2.1.1 release of "Corso Games."
-We've cleaned house and given the app some new infrastructure.
-Enjoy Corso Games on the web and macOS.
-Stay tuned for more fun and games coming soon..
+New game: Honeygram!
+Based on NYT's SpellingBee game.

 What's New:
-Internals and a few externals.
-More coming soon.
+Honeygram: words on words on words..

 Release notes
-17 (2.1.0)
+18 (2.1.1)
 Good luck, have fun!